Semiclassical two-step model for ionization of hydrogen molecule by strong laser field: Semiclassical two-step model for H molecule

 Following Ref.~\cite{Liu2017}, we use expression (\ref{distr}) as a complex amplitude for ionization at $t_0$ and $\vec{v}_{0,\perp}$, without adding prefactors.
-Furthermore, we concentrate on the case when the H$_2$ molecule is oriented along the polarization direction of the laser field, i.e., $\alpha=0$.
+Thus, we put $F=F\left(t_0\right)$, $p_{x}=v_{0,x}$, and $p_{y}=v_{0,y}$ in Eq.~(\ref{distr}).
+Furthermore, we concentrate on the case when the H$_2$ molecule is oriented along the polarization direction of the laser field, i.e., $\theta_{m}=\varphi_{m}=0$.
 Then the factor in the curly brackets in Eq.~(\ref{distr}) is a constant for a fixed $R$.
 Therefore, in our simulations we use only the exponential part of the amplitude (\ref{distr}).
+We use the ionization potential $I_p=0.60$ a.u., what corresponds to the vertical ionization potential of H$_{2}$ molecule, i.e., to the case when the H$_{2}^{+}$ ion has the same internuclear distance $R$ as the neutral hydrogen molecule.
+Since in our model the positions of the nuclei are fixed, we disregard the vibrational energy levels when calculating the ionization potential.

 For not too short laser pulses the ionized electron is far away from both nuclei at the time instant $t_f$ when the pulse terminates: $r\left(t_f\right)\gg R/2$.
 Therefore, we can assume that after the end of the pulse the electron moves in the Coulomb field only.
 Indeed, the potential of Eq.~(\ref{molpot}) tends to $Z/r$ for $r\to\infty$, where $Z=Z_{1}+Z_{2}$.
 Therefore, the asymptotic momentum $\vec{k}$ of the electron is uniquely determined by its momentum and position at the end of the pulse \cite{Shvetsov2009,Shvetsov2012}.
 The magnitude of the final momentum can be found from energy conservation: